Columbia Bible College: Mennonite Brethren Bible Institute

 In 1960, the British Columbia Conference of Mennonite Brethren Churches accepted the responsibility for the operation of MBBI.
-A record enrollment of 96 was established in 1961–62.
+A record enrolment of 96 was established in 1961–62.
 The first dormitory was built on the campus in 1962.
-Increasing enrollments led to two additional dormitories: Redekop Hall in 1966 and Centennial Hall in 1967.
+Increasing enrolments led to two additional dormitories: Redekop Hall in 1966 and Centennial Hall in 1967.
 A new wing with chapel, classrooms, and music rooms was also added in 1967.

 In 1970, Mennonite Brethren Conference of B.C. and the Conference of Mennonites in B.C. entered into a five-year working agreement to operate one Bible school.
 MBBI merged with Bethel Bible Institute, which was the Conference of Mennonites' school.
 To accommodate the 189 students enrolled, a new dining room/ student lounge complex was built.
 In 1970, Bethel Bible Institute became Columbia Bible Institute.

 Bethel Bible Institute

 Bethel Bible Institute grew out of the concern to establish a Bible school to meet local and provincial church needs amongst the Conference of Mennonites in British Columbia.
 In 1939, Rev. N. W. Bahnman announced the opening of a Bible school in Coghlan (now Aldergrove) on the premises of the Bethel Mennonite Church.
 Twenty-two people enrolled in the tuition free classes at Bethel, which were taught by three instructors without pay.

 A society was formed which operated the school for three years (1941–1944), until the Conference of Mennonites in BC assumed full responsibility for the institute.
 A 4 acre tract of land was purchased in Abbotsford next to West Abbotsford Mennonite Church, and a dormitory for women was built.
 In 1947, the administration building was erected.
-In 1951–52, enrollment increased to 61 students and a dormitory for men was built.
+In 1951–52, enrolment increased to 61 students and a dormitory for men was built.
 The women's dormitory was renovated in 1963.
 A teachers' residence was erected in 1964.

 When attendance diminished in the 1960s and the facilities needed improvement, a special Bethel Bible Institute Study Conference on the future of the school was held in May 1967.
 After prayerful discernment and much dialogue with the Mennonite Brethren Conference of B.C. in 1968–70, the Conference of Mennonites decided to close Bethel and merge with MBBI in nearby Clearbrook.
 Bethel Bible Institute then became Columbia Bible Institute.